It is possible to build a garden watering system that doesn't cost a lot using easy to find PVC parts and basic DIY skills and tools.

 Why use soaker hoses with shut-off valves?

-When will I turn off the water to a bed?
+When would I want turn off the water to a bed?

 Ha!
 It's not just good for the plants and you, it can be good for your relationships, too!